PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 18:17:33
+Last updated: 2024-04-02 18:18:07
-Random Quote: Life is a succession of moments.
-To live each one is to succeed. - Corita Kent
+Random Quote: Man is equally incapable of seeing the nothingness from which he emerges and the infinity in which he is engulfed. - Blaise Pascal